-It may be characterised by flakes, but scalp psoriasis couldn’t be any more different from dandruff.
-Find out why with our guide tothis rarer genetic condition.
+It may be characterized by flakes, but scalp psoriasis couldn’t be any more different from dandruff.
+Find out why with our guide to this rarer genetic condition.

-If you’ve ruled out the dandruff by using an anti-dandruff shampoo or even stubborn dandruff with our Clinically Proven Solutions range then it could be psoriasis.
+If you’ve ruled out the first two by using a Dandruff Shampoo or a selenium sulfide shampoo then it could be psoriasis.

 Scalp psoriasis is a somewhat rare genetic condition that affects around 3% of the world’s population.

 Some symptoms are similar to dandruff: as the body’s skin cells increase the rate of shedding, leading to a build-up of flakes that may be confused with dandruff.

 But there are some important differences to remember:

 - Rednessbeyond the hairline – you might notice it at the top of your forehead or around your sideburns too

 - Flakes tend to be silver in colour – they can also be more oily than dandruff flakes